 An auditor is appointed annually by the AGM.
-The auditor's tasks are, on behalf of the shareholders. to audit Volati's annual accounts and consolidated accounts, and to examine the corporate governance report and administration of the Board of Directors and CEO.
+The auditor's tasks are, on behalf of the shareholders, to audit Volati's annual accounts and consolidated accounts, and to examine the corporate governance report and administration of the Board of Directors and CEO.
 The audit process and audit report are presented at the AGM.
-At the 2019 AGM.
-Ernst & Young Aktiebolag (E&Y) was elected as the auditing firm until the next AGM.
+At the 2021 AGM, Ernst & Young Aktiebolag (E&Y) was elected as the auditing firm until the next AGM.
 E&Y has appointed Rickard Andersson as chief auditor.
-Auditor's fees are paid in accordance with a separate agreement made in accordance with the AGM's decision.
-In 2019, the Parent Company's audit fees paid to EY were SEK 1 million, while the Group's fees were SEK 6 million, and fees for audit activities in addition to the audit assignment were SEK 1 million.
+Auditor's fees are paid in accordance with the AGM's decision.
+In 2021, the Parent Company's audit fees to EY were SEK 1 million, the Group's fees were SEK 7 million and fees for Other auditing services were SFK 1 million.

-(a) Volati's operational model
+® Volati's operational model

 Volati's operational model is based on decentralised governance of the business units, which means that daily decision-making takes place in the operations, with limited involvement by Group management.
-The Group's strategy and governance model are based on the vision of being the best owner of medium-sized companies.
+The Group's strategy and governance model are based on the vision of being the best owner of mediumsized companies.
 This will be achieved by preserving the companies' independence while the Group creates long-term conditions and support for change.
-This is mainly accomplished through six areas: decentralised leadership, corporate governance, strategic capital allocation, strategic HR, expertise and business tools, and support related to acquisitions.
+This is mainly accomplished through four areas: local entrepreneurship, active ownership, competence & leadership and value-creating add-on acquisitions.
 Volati has a flexible organisation which facilitates fast decision-making.
 A decentralised governance model creates a high level of entrepreneurship in the business units, provides a clear responsibility framework and helps to ensure that Volati can continue to grow with limited central resources.
-Volati believes that decentralised leadership is a kev success factor for a scalable business model with several business units operating in different sectors.
+Volati believes that decentralised leadership is a key success factor for a scalable business model with several business units operating in different sectors.
 A strong focus on local entrepreneurship creates the right conditions for effective and informed decisions.
-In order to secure value creation throughout Volati, a vision and a long-term strategy are developed for each business unit.
+In order to secure value creation throughout Volati, a vision and a longterm strategy are developed for each business unit.
 The long-term strategy is given concrete form through action plans and clear financial targets that are continuously monitored.
 The financial targets for each business unit are focused on value creation and include growth, EBITDA margin, cash conversion and return on capital employed.